Václav Havel Airport Prague: Foundation and early years

 In one of the most dramatic moments in its history, the airport was seized by Soviet paratroopers on the night of 20–21 August 1968, who then facilitated the landing of Soviet troops and transports for the invasion of Czechoslovakia.

 Moreover, the Ruzyně fields provide opportunities for further expansion of the airport according to the increasing capacity demand.
 The airport serves as a hub of the trans-European airport network.

 Political and economic changes have significantly influenced Prague–Ruzyně Airport's seventy-year history.
-Some new air transportation companies and institutions were founded and some ceased operation since then.
+Some new air transportation companies and institutions have been founded and some have ceased operation since 1937.
 Ten entities have been responsible for airport administration over time, including the new construction and development.

-Until the 1990s, there were two or three-decade gaps before the major modernisation of Prague–Ruzyně Airport began to match the current capacity requirements.
+Development since 2000

 The airport stood in for Miami International Airport in the 2006 James Bond film Casino Royale.

-An online petition organised by one of the best-known Slovak film directors, Fero Fenič, calling on the government and the Parliament to rename Prague Ruzyně Airport to Václav Havel International Airport attracted – in just one week after 20 December 2011—the support of over 65,000 signatories both within and outside the Czech Republic.
+An online petition organised by a Slovak film director, Fero Fenič, calling on the government and the Parliament to rename Prague Ruzyně Airport to Václav Havel International Airport attracted – in just one week after 20 December 2011—the support of over 65,000 signatories both within and outside the Czech Republic.
 A rendition of the airport with the proposed Václav Havel name in the form of his signature followed by his typical heart symbol suffix was included in the blog's article in support of renaming of the airport.
 This name change took place on 5 October 2012 on what would have been Havel's 76th birthday.
 The PRG name of the airport for IATA and ICAO will remain the same.